-Hot Springs – Since the 19th century, those who wanted to improve their health through the healing power of hot springs have headed to this Colorado town.
-Local hot springs were used as a regular location for family getaways as early as the 1880’s.
-Cottonwood and Mount Princeton are the two nearby.
+Since the 19th century, those who wanted to improve their health through the healing power of hot springs have headed to this Colorado town.
+Local hot springs were used as a regular location for family getaways as early as the 1880s.
+Now, about 2,855 residents call the town home as of 2020.

 - San Isabel National Forest is located around Buena Vista.
 Free car camping exists 15 miles north of town on Highway 24.
 Take a left at Clear Creek Reservoir on County Road 390.
 There is a national forest campground just after the Clear Creek Reservoir.
 Dispersed camping exists up the county road.
 Watch for pull-over spots for your car and you can set up anywhere.
 There is some private property during the first few miles of road.
 12 miles down County Road 390 is the ghost town of Winfield.
 The county road is suitable for most cars, but it is bumpy from heavy truck traffic.

 - Read about the camping near Buena Vista and Nathrop.

 - Great trout fishing can be found in the Arkansas River which runs past the town.

 - Crystal Creek Reservoir is a fifteen-minute drive north of town on Highway 24, and has many different types of trout to fish from the shoreline or a carry-in boat.

 - The Collegiate Peaks are popular 14ers to summit come summertime, including Huron Peak, Mount Harvard, and Mount Belford.

 - The Alpine Tunnel trail is located about an hour driving from BV, but has panoramic views of the area for the whole trip.
 It is 5.6 miles total and rated as easy.

 - If you’re looking for a short and sweet hike, the North Cottonwood Creek trail is the perfect day trip.